vbhat1976/terraform-workshop/exercises/11/README.md

 #### Template Files

-We haven't seen these yet, but their yet another type of data source, a `data "template_file"` resource allows us to load a local template file and pass values into for rendering and then for use in another resource.
+We haven't seen these yet, but there's yet another type of data source: a `data "template_file"` resource allows us to load a local template file and pass values into for rendering and then for use in another resource.
 In this case, we pass in our rendered templates as the startup scripts for our servers